 Click here to enjoy Jack’s video version of this prayer.

-God has spoken to us in Scripture about finding love.
+God has spoken to us in Scripture about reverence for our ancestral spirits and the power of having a rock of faith.

 Let us pray together.